pedroben/reservaspedrobenito/README.md

 comprausias-march
 =================

-A didactic Java program to learn to structure server only maintenences
+A didactic Java program to learn how to structure simple server-only maintenances.